Vinz2008/C./README.md

 - [x] Add support in members block for built-in types like i32
 - [x] Make members block work in imports
 - [ ] Replace float and double with f32 and f64 ?
+- [ ] Rename list to vec or vector in std

 ## Benchmarks compared to other languages